"

 Healthy eating means meals cooked from fresh ingredients.
 The basis of the meal should be vegetables, fruits, whole grains and legumes.
 Then moderate portions of meat, poultry, fish, and dairy are added.
 Sweet and fried foods should be eaten only occasionally.

 Higher protein intake (eat protein, do not drink it) seem to improve satiety.
 Keep in mind that legumes (beans, lentils, chickpeas) are nutrient dense and healthy protein sources.
+High protein does not mean automatically high meat.

 High fiber intake also promotes satiety.
-Studies show that higher carbohydrate eating patterns from natural foods provide plenty of fiber and promote weight loss and better weight maintenance.
+Studies show that higher carbohydrate eating patterns from natural plant foods provide plenty of fiber and promote weight loss and better weight maintenance.
 This is in contrast to eating ultra-processed food which are low in fiber and nutrients.

 Self-monitoring leading to better self-awareness is a good tool.
 Together with behavioral tools such as having a contingency plan for situation when overeating is likely, people will be better equipped to navigate our obesogenic environment.
 Given the high caloric, unhealthy, tasty and convenient food system, people managing their weight successfully tend to enjoy an occasional eating-out but cook the majority of their meals at home using fresh ingredients and eat smaller, frequent meals.

-Overall, there is a high degree of individuality—genetics only explain a small part—and people need to work out, hopefully with the help of a professional what works for them.
+Overall, there is a high degree of individuality—genetics only explain a small part—and people need to work out, hopefully with the help of a professional, what works for them.

 In addition, life needs to be restructured to implement other health behaviors.
 Sedentary time (screen time) should be reduced and replaced with physical activity.
 Regular exercise, both aerobic and strength training, will not trigger weight loss by itself, but helps to maintain lost weight and increases metabolic health.
 For example, increasing muscle mass will increase the BMR making up for some of the TEE reductions.
 In total people on a weight loss and maintenance journey should make space for 60 minutes of physical activity on most days.

 Monitoring your eating and eating a specific, restrictive diet has it’s risk.
 Over the last decades a new eating disorder has emerged: Orthorexia.
 So far orthorexia is not recognized by the DSM-5, the standard for classification of mental disorders used by mental health professionals, because orthorexia is so new and not researched enough to be included.
-What is it?
-Usually orthorexia starts out with good intentions of eating a healthier diet.
-At one point—we don’t know exactly what triggers it—healthy eating turns into an obsession.
-The current suspects are the social media environment micromanaging eating and an existing tendency for restrictive eating.

 The compulsive checking of ingredient lists and constant concerns that food might damage one’s health has social and mental health consequences.
 Daily quality of life and social interactions decline.
 The person isolates more and more and mental health declines.